-CAT Normalization Process 2017 or CAT 2017 Scoring and equating process is a process which is used to follow fairness and equity in comparison of performances of the candidates across different test sessions.
-The CAT official website describes the CAT 2017 Normalization as, “CAT 2017 shall be conducted in two sessions.
+CAT 2018 Scoring and equating process or CAT 2018 normalization process is a process which is used to follow fairness and equity in comparison of performances of the candidates across different test sessions.
+The official website describes the CAT 2018 Normalization as, “CAT 2018 shall be conducted in two sessions.
 Two different Test Forms shall be administered in two Test Sessions.
 In order to ensure fairness and equity in comparison of performances of the candidates across different test sessions, the scores of the candidates shall be subjected to a process of Normalization.”
-This process is used to calculate CAT 2017 result of the students who had appeared in the test.
+This process will be used to calculate CAT 2018 result of the students who will appear for the test.

 The CAT normalization process is an established practice for comparing candidate scores across multiple Forms and is similar to those being adopted in other large educational selection tests conducted in India, such as Graduate Aptitude Test in Engineering (GATE).
 For normalization across sections, we shall use the percentile equivalence.